microsoft/vscode-docs/docs/runtimes/nodejs.md

 To get started in this walkthrough, [install Node.js for your platform](https://nodejs.org/en/download/).
 The Node Package Manager is included in the Node.js distribution.
 You'll need to open a new terminal (command prompt) for the `node` and `npm` command line tools to be on your PATH.

->**Tip:** To test that you've got Node.js correctly installed on your computer, type `node --version` from a terminal and you should see the installed version.
+>**Tip:** To test that you've got Node.js correctly installed on your computer, type `node --help` from a terminal and you should see the usage documentation.

 ## Hello World